If a character is beautiful, then that character is a bad person, either publicly or secretly.

 - Worth noting that around half the heroes (or good characters) are said to be easy on the eyes as well, but aren't described half as often (or to the same magnitude at all) as all being insanely beautiful that one has to catch their breath for a moment to comprehend it.

-- Narcissa Malfoy and Bellatrix Lestrange also qualify, though the latter becomes uglier as the book progresses.
+- Narcissa Malfoy and Bellatrix Lestrange also qualify, though the latter loses her looks somewhat after a decade in prison.

-- In the Heralds of Valdemar series, Herald Talia's abusive father and brother were quite attractive, and as a result she's wary around handsome men; the man she falls in love with is repeatedly described as homely.
+- On the more normal side, Herald Talia's abusive father and brother were quite attractive, and as a result, she's wary around handsome men; the man she falls in love with is repeatedly described as homely.

 - In Andre Norton's Ice Crown, Sandar, Roane's vicious cousin.
 Roane's first look at Nelis Imfray has her thinking explicitly that he's not as good-looking as Sandar.